-- All cases of bullying must be reported to your Line Manager in writing. - Cases of serious bullying must be referred to the Child Welfare Department in writing. - Parents and guardians should be made aware that their child is being bullied, or is bullying others, and should be invited to meet with relevant staff members to discuss the problem. - Where appropriate, the PSNI should be contacted - Mediation should be used to help achieve a resolution if there is agreement from all parties. - The bullying behavior should be promptly addressed and stopped. - Should the bullying behavior continue, the Association will act in accordance with its disciplinary procedures.
+- All cases of bullying must be reported to your Line Manager.
+It is more beneficial if this is done in writing. - Cases of serious bullying must be referred to the Safeguarding Team in writing. - Parents and guardians should be made aware that their child is being bullied, or is bullying others, and should be invited to meet with relevant staff members to discuss the problem. - Where appropriate the PSNI should be contacted. - Mediation should be used to help achieve a resolution but only if there is informal consent and agreement from all parties. - The bullying behaviour should be promptly addressed and stopped. - Should the bullying behaviour continue, the Association will act in accordance with its disciplinary procedures.